rafaelscariot/rafaelscariot/README.md

 ### Is there anybody out there?

-- 🔭 Hi!
-I'm Rafael, I've been working with software development for 3 years and here are some of my projects!
+- 🔭 Hi, I'm Rafael!
+I'm 20 years old and I've been working with software development for 3 years!

 ##